Reza-Developer01/Random-Password/README.md

 # Random-Password

-**😃 If you have a lot of work and it is possible to forget, the best option is to use a simple, beautiful and fluent website.**
+**😃 Don't think so much about the password.
+With one click, you can have a strong and unique password**

 ![ToDoApp1](https://github.com/Reza-Developer01/Todo-List/assets/157674736/3fdf08f4-f23a-42fe-beeb-24090e6fe90b)